Invoca/developer-docs/source/api_documentation/transactions.rst

 In order to ensure that all transactions are returned when using the from= and to= date query parameters, you should store the last transaction id you have downloaded and pass it as the start_after_transaction_id to the next request.
 Typical usage on the polling interval is to repeatedly call the API until no rows are returned, meaning you have downloaded all transactions.
-Please note, the “to” and “from” date range parameters are both necessary, providing only one or the other will not filter the results.
+Please note, the "to" and "from" date range parameters are both necessary, providing only one or the other will not filter the results.

 Example: